-The aim of the Wildlife Trust BCN Awards is to inspire businesses to support local wildlife through creating wildlife friendly areas at their workplace.
-These areas will help promote biodiversity whilst helping employees to interact and work together on a fun project.
+The aim of the Wildlife Trust BCN Awards is to inspire businesses to support local wildlife through creating wildlife friendly areas at their workplace, whether at home or the office.
+These areas will help promote biodiversity whilst helping employees to interact and share progress on a fun project.